 - Allows the busway to operate safely with a signalised intersection to keep traffic moving.

 - Priority for vehicles using Lagoon Drive and Ellerslie-Panmure Highway, following the opening of Te Horeta Road.

-- Cycle lanes and footpaths will make it possible to walk or cycle off-road between Panmure, Pakuranga, and on to Pigeon Mountain by connecting to the Pakuranga Rotary Walkway.
+- Cycle lanes and footpaths will make it possible to walk or cycle off-road between Panmure, Pakuranga, and Pigeon Mountain by connecting to the Pakuranga Rotary Walkway.